Chart Color Schemes

 Darlington is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Darlington's WA population, as of Nov 2025, is estimated at around 3,968.
-This reflects a growth of 243 people since the 2021 Census, which reported a population of 3,725.
-The increase is inferred from AreaSearch's estimate of 3,954 residents following examination of ABS ERP data (June 2024) and six validated new addresses since the Census date.
+Based on AreaSearch's analysis of ABS population updates for the broader area, as of Nov 2025, Darlington's population is estimated at around 3966.
+This reflects an increase of 241 people since the 2021 Census, which reported a population of 3725.
+The change was inferred from AreaSearch's estimate of 3954 residents following examination of the latest ERP data release by ABS in June 2024 and validation of six new addresses since the Census date.
 This results in a density ratio of 328 persons per square kilometer.
-Darlington's 6.5% growth positions it within 2.4 percentage points of the national average (8.9%).
-Overseas migration contributed approximately 61.0% of overall population gains during recent periods.
+Population growth was primarily driven by overseas migration, contributing approximately 61% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, growth rates by age cohort from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are used.
-Projected demographic shifts suggest lower quartile growth for national statistical areas.
-By 2041, the suburb is expected to expand by 142 persons, reflecting a total increase of 3.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering these projections, lower quartile growth is anticipated for the Darlington area.
+It is expected to expand by 142 persons to reach a total of 4108 by 2041, reflecting an increase of approximately 3.5% over the 17-year period.

 Frequently Asked Questions - Population